padak/vscode-test/FEATURES.md

 - **Configuration Panels**: Beautiful HTML panels for branch and configuration metadata
 - **NEW: Job Detail Panels**: Comprehensive job information with timing, status, and error details
 - **NEW: Recent Jobs Integration**: Job history embedded in configuration detail panels
+- **NEW: Agent Creation Panel**: Visual interface for creating and configuring AI agents
+- **NEW: Agent Detail Panel**: Real-time monitoring with live updates and HITL interface

 #### **Enhanced Commands**
 - **Refresh Storage**: Update storage data only
 - **Refresh Configurations**: Update configurations data only
 - **NEW: Refresh Jobs**: Update jobs data and status
+- **NEW: Agent Commands**: Create, start, pause, resume, stop, and monitor AI agents
 - **Show Details**: Context-aware detail views for any selected item
 - **NEW: Show Job Details**: Open comprehensive job information panels
 - **NEW: Show Jobs for Configuration**: View jobs filtered by specific configuration
+- **NEW: Agent Management**: Complete lifecycle control for AI agents
 - **Command Palette**: Full command integration for power users

 #### **Export Workflow**